japm94/AWS-JDK-s3/README.md

 # AWS-JDK-s3

-This application It is a exemple for how to use AWS JDK for S3 storage.
+- This application It is a exemple for how to use AWS JDK for S3 storage.
+- If you want dockerize your aplication change de Dockerfile with your informations